Man charged with Kansas City lawyer's murder after accidentally recording confession

 Investigators also said an employee of Jungerman's told them that he claimed to have killed a lawyer with a gun because the lawyer stole his money.

-Cops didn't have to search far for their suspect, when prosecutors charged Jungerman on Wednesday, they knew exactly where he was: jail.
+The police didn't have to search far for their suspect.
+When prosecutors charged Jungerman on Wednesday, they knew exactly where he was: in jail.

 He had already been arrested in connection with a March 8 shooting in which police say he shot at another man suspected of stealing iron pipe from his property.
 Jungerman was being held without bond.

-Jackson County prosecutors have asked that Jungerman remain held without bond for the murder charge, which carries the death penalty.
+Jackson County prosecutors have asked that Jungerman remain held without bond on the murder charge, which carries the death penalty.
+His next court date was scheduled for May 3.